monadicsystems/monadicsystems.github.io/post2.md

 1. Part I (the one you're currently reading)

-   I cover the motivation for type safe named routes and briefly give an idea of how they're implemented in some other web frameworks.
-Skip to Part II if you're already familiar with this.
+   I cover the motivation for named routes and briefly give an idea of how they're implemented in some other web frameworks.

 2. [Part II](/post3)

-   I go over the `-XPatternSynonyms` and `-XViewPatterns` language extensions and how they are used to implement type safe named routes in Okapi.
+   I go over the `-XPatternSynonyms` language extension and how it's used to implement type safe named routes in Okapi.

 3. [Part III](/post4)

-   I go over more advanced uses of type safe named routes in Okapi, like using them with [htmx]().
+   An example of a simple web application built using Okapi's named routes.

 Enjoy!

 ## Routes and Handlers

-**Routes** are definitions that a web framework uses to match incoming requests with the correct handlers.
+Generally speaking, **routes** are definitions that a web framework uses to match incoming requests with the correct handlers.
 **Handlers** are functions that perform actions and determine what response is returned to the client.
 Frameworks use various language features for defining routes and their handlers.

-For example, Python's Flask uses function decorators to define routes and the function definitions they're applied to as handlers:
+For example, Python's Flask uses function decorators to define routes, and the function definitions they're applied to as handlers.

 ```python
 @app.route('/product/<name>')